Sparse Recovery With Integrality Constraints: The -case

 \begin{theorem} A vector $\hat{\x}\in\Z^n_+$ is the unique optimal solution of $\PoneN$ with $\b\define\A\hat{\x}$ if and only if for all $\v\in (\ker(\A)\cap\Z^n) \setminus\{\0\}$, the following implication holds:

-\end{theorem} \begin{IEEEproof} Since any other feasible solution can be written as the sum of $\hat{\x}$ and an integral nullspace vector~$\v$, $\hat{\x}$ is the unique point with smallest $\ell_1$-norm if and only if the objective contribution of every such nullspace vector is strictly positive. \end{IEEEproof}
+\end{theorem} \begin{proof} Since any other feasible solution can be written as the sum of $\hat{\x}$ and an integral nullspace vector~$\v$, $\hat{\x}$ is the unique point with smallest $\ell_1$-norm if and only if the objective contribution of every such nullspace vector is strictly positive. \end{proof}

 Note that $\NSPP{\Z^n}$ implies the condition from Theorem~\ref{thm:indivRecPoneN}, since for $\hat{\x}$ supported on $S$, $\v+\hat{\x}\geq\0$ yields $\v_{S^c}\geq\0$ and $\NSPP{\Z^n}$ implies that $\vones\T \v > 0$.